g-lok/gs-dotfiles/medium.md

 ## Ascii Art

 What kind of project would this be without some ascii art?
 I went to this [ascii art](https://fsymbols.com/text-art/) website that generates ascii art text AND has stock art of cats and memes and stuff.

-I took one of their stock art pieces along with generated text split in two (so it would fit).
+I took one of their stock art pieces, along with generated text split in two (so it would fit).
 I used VSCode to superimpose the text on the stock art line by line, and extend the background using multiple cursors.
+I still haven't figured out how to get any multiple cursor plugins to work in neovim.
+VSCode is just better at this kind of thing.

 Github cut the text off at the edge, so I figured I'd use a screenshot instead.
 And if I'm taking a screenshot, I might as well add some color.
 I used the [gradient string](https://github.com/bokub/gradient-string) node package for generating text with nice color gradients.
 Here's my code for that: